How to Redirect WWW to non WWW in HTACCESS

 There are a few reasons why you might want to redirect www to non-www URLs.
 One reason is that it can help with your website’s SEO by consolidating your domain authority.
 If you have both www and non-www versions of your site, search engines may see them as separate entities, which can dilute your domain authority.
 Additionally, using a single URL structure can make it easier for visitors to remember and share your website’s address.

-How do I redirect www to non-www URLs using .htaccess?
+How do I .htaccess redirect www to non-www URLs?

 To redirect www to non-www URLs using .htaccess, you can add the following code to your .htaccess file: